 Other technologies often make it tricky to find and interact with nearby devices.
 The user is typically required to enter or scan codes, or do other configuration to connect their smartphones with things.

-Unlike existing solutions, proximity control does not require configuration to connect things with smartphones -- nearby devices quickly pop up in the user's smartphone, ready to be used.
+Unlike existing solutions, the Thingsquare IoT platform does not require configuration to connect things with smartphones -- nearby devices quickly pop up in the user's smartphone, ready to be used.

 Proximity control allow users to quickly find and interact with nearby devices with their smartphones.

 Proximity Detection and Access

 A nearby device is quickly detected by the smartphone app, typically within one second.
 Once the presence of the device has been detected, the user may interact with the device and access data produced by it.